licett/mblue/README.md

 * SUB/PUB bus.
 * Synchronized and asynchronous Inter-task call.

+# Current Status
+MBlue is now fairly stable and is running on several products on sales such as Motor trackers, AI mouse and Earphones.

 # Quick Start
 The quickest way to get started with Mblue is to clone the project and run the sample on a Linux.